Population Characteristics

 Population of Red Deer by Ethnicity and Origin

 The population of Red Deer is quite diverse, which contributes to the city's vibrant cultural landscape.
 Red Deer is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the city appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are English, which accounts for 21.85% of the total population, followed by German (18.69%), Scottish (18.09%), Irish (15.94%), and Canadian (13.94%).
+The top 5 ethnicities and origins in Red Deer are English, which accounts for 21.85% of the total population, followed by German (18.69%), Scottish (18.09%), Irish (15.94%), and Canadian (13.94%).

 Immigration Profile